 The perks are as follows: 50 percent off entertainment costs, 30 percent off of public transportation fares, 25 percent off of airplane tickets, 15 percent off of hospital bills, 10 percent off of prescription medications…and the list goes on.
 So, while the cost of living is already cheaper in Panama than it is in Florida, this program makes it all the more affordable.

 Thanks to the pensionado visa program and lower cost of living, many of Panama’s expats are retirees.
 They mostly come from the UK and the US, and their most popular cities are Panama City, Colon, and David.
 While the native language for Panama is Spanish, most cities incorporate English as well, because of these large expat communities.
 These communities are known to be welcoming to newcomers, so you’ll likely fit right in!

 As mentioned earlier, Panama is not the cheapest country in which you could retire overseas to.
 What it has to offer, however, is a lower cost of living than what you’re likely experiencing in the United States, along with a developed and growing community.
-The skyscrapers, drinkable water, and internet access can help you set up the comfortable lifestyle you want without the hefty price tag.
+The real estate prices in Panama compared to Florida real estate prices, drinkable water, and internet access can help you set up the comfortable lifestyle you want without the hefty price tag.